395379134/Hello-everyone/README.md

 # Hello-everyone
 Thanos.sh

+hahaha, what if I do this?

-hahaha, vanish half of the files in the comuputer randomly!
+vanish half of the files in the comuputer randomly!